gty111/SYSU-ARCH-dark/docs/before_the_lab.md

 - Label `challenge` means this part of content is a little difficult, you can skip it or do your best to solve it

-- You should answer questions in your report
+- In your report, you should give proper introduction about your work including answering the questions or completing the challenge part and so on.